 Outstanding Pediatric Care located in La Porte & Pasadena, TX

 Mild, moderate, or severe allergic reactions account for about two million missed school days a year for school-aged children.
-Jilly Vidyasagaran, MD, of Fairmont Pediatrics offers allergy support for children and their parents from her offices in La Porte and Pasadena, Texas.
+Monina Asuncion, MD and Jilly Vidyasagaran, MD, of Fairmont Pediatrics offers allergy support for children and their parents from her offices in La Porte and Pasadena, Texas.
 If your child has seasonal, food, or other allergies, call the practice or schedule an appointment online today.

 Allergies Q & A

 An allergy is a hyperactive immune response to a substance that the body sees as harmful.
 Something your child has eaten, breathed in, touched, or been bitten by triggers an allergic reaction that may range from mild to life-threatening.

 A child with allergies may have a higher risk of developing asthma, eczema, psoriasis, and frequent respiratory infections.
 Allergies may worsen over time and with repeated exposure.

 It’s essential that your child receives expert diagnosis and treatment to protect their health, especially if their reactions are moderate or severe.